Juniper/py-jnpr-wlc/README.md

 # OVERVIEW

   The Juniper Wireless LAN Controller products implement a comprehensive XML-RPC API over HTTP/s.
 This module provides a *metaprogramming* set of capabilities to fully utilize the API in any easy and consumable manner.
 To proficiently use this API, you should be familiar with [XML](http://www.w3schools.com/xml/) and [XPath](http://www.w3schools.com/xpath/) expressions.

-This module uses the 3rd-party [lxml](http://lxml.de/index.html) python module for XML processing.
+This module uses [lxml](http://lxml.de/index.html) for XML processing.
+This module uses [Jinja2](http://jinja.pocoo.org/docs) for template processing.

 This module is developed and tested with Python 2.7.
 If you are using another version and it works, please notify the maintainer.
 If you are using another version and it does **not** work, please open an issue.

 ## Quick Example